Campbell Soup becomes first major company to start GMO labeling

 In 2014, however, Vermont became the first U.S. state to pass a law requiring food companies to label GMOs on their products, which will come into effect in July.

-About three quarters of Campbell’s portfolio consisted of ingredients derived from GMOs, said Mark Alexander, president of Campbell’s Americas Simple Meals and Beverages unit.
+About three quarters of Campbell’s portfolio consisted of ingredients derived from GMOs, said Mark Alexander, senior vice president of Campbell’s Americas Simple Meals and Beverages unit.

 Soybeans, sugar beets, canola and corn, the largest genetically engineered crops, are key ingredients in many Campbell soups and sauces.